jadijadi/lpic1book/content/1051_customize_and_use_the_shell_environment.md

 ## Environment variables

 Shell Environment Variables are special variables that contain information and configuration about the shell.
-System shell uses them when its needs to show you a prompt, run a command, or search what to run.
+System shell uses them when it needs to show you a prompt, run a command, or search what to run.
 Different operating system distributions have different environment variables and you can add yours if you need so; or want so!

 ### env